-With green jobs, UK's Labour pursues "radical" plan for power
+With green jobs, UK's Labour pursues 'radical' plan for power

 “That’s why Labour is offering a radical plan to rebuild and transform Britain,” he will say, according to excerpts of his speech.
 “Labour will kickstart a green jobs revolution.”

-Corbyn and his team of so-called shadow ministers have peppered the conference with policy announcements, trying to show that they are ready for the long term.
+Corbyn and his team of so-called shadow ministers have peppered their conference with policy announcements, trying to show that they are ready for the long term.
 The green jobs plan would cover two terms in government.

-With announcements ranging from handing workers shares in companies to expanding free universal childcare, Labour wanted to showcase their planning for an election many feel could come sooner rather than later.
+With announcements ranging from handing workers shares in companies to expanding free universal childcare, Labour has wanted to showcase their planning for an election.

+But the governing Conservative Party, running almost neck and neck with the opposition party in opinion polls, accused Labour of making “unfunded” promises.

+“This is the 37th unfunded promise Labour have made since the last election,” said Claire Perry, minister for energy and clean growth.
+“Labour’s ideas have all failed before and would leave the country struggling with more debt, more waste and ordinary working people paying for it - just like last time.”

-But the conference was also overshadowed by disputes over Brexit, Britain’s biggest trade and foreign policy shift in more than 40 years, after party members pushed for a second referendum on EU membership to remain on the table.
+Corbyn’s message of being ready for government has also been overshadowed by disputes over Brexit, Britain’s biggest trade and foreign policy shift in more than 40 years, after party members pushed for a second referendum on EU membership.

 Corbyn, a veteran eurosceptic, accepted the motion, but on Tuesday sidestepped questions over which way he would vote in a second referendum and seemed to cast doubt over whether it would happen.